WHATommy/TravelHelp/README.md

+# Travel Helps
-TravelHelps is a forum of traveling tips from other travelers.
+A forum of traveling tips from other travelers.
 Know the country before you go & let others know what to expect when visiting one!

-Installation steps:
+### Installation steps:

   1. In your terminal, run git clone git@github.com:WHATommy/TravelHelps.git
   2. Switch to TravelHelps directory(cd TravelHelps)